FooBarShebang/math_extra_lib/Documentation/Requirements/RE003_vectors_and_matrices.md

 **Description:** An exception compatible with IndexError should be raised:

-* The integer index in accessing an element of a vector of length N is not in the (inclusive) range [-N, N-1]
+* The integer index in accessing an element of a vector of length N is not in the (inclusive) range [-N, N-1]; as well as to entire column or row of a matrix access
 * In the index access to an element of a matrix of N x M dimentions
   * The first (inner) integer index - for column - is not in the (inclusive) range [-N, N-1]
   * The second (outer) integer index - for row - is not in the (inclusive) range [-M, M-1]